HumanCellAtlas/dcp-community/rfcs/text/0000-dss-deletion-daemon.md

 ### Consistency

-It is the administrator's responsibility to enumerate all bundles referring to a file that is to be deleted and issue a delete requests for each of them.
-If the administrator misses such a bundle (a *dangling bundle*), users requesting `GET /bundle` for a dangling bundle will be able to retrieve its manifest.
+It is the users's responsibility to enumerate all bundles referring to a file that is to be deleted and issue a delete requests for each of them.
+If the users misses such a bundle (a *dangling bundle*), users requesting `GET /bundle` for a dangling bundle will be able to retrieve its manifest.
 Likewise, `POST /search` requests will return the metadata for dangling bundles.
 Secondary indexes like the Data Browser (Orange Box) will